stormalf/porth/README.md

     WRITE: keyword to write a string to the output file (do internally a 1 1 SYSCALL3 at each WRITE)
     MACRO: keyword to create a macro for now inlining definition of a macro is not allowed but macro inside macro is allowed except itself (recursive macro it crashes for now)
     ENDM: keyword to close a macro
-    INCLUDE: keyword to include a file but recursive include are not allowed '_': single quotes to create a char (1 character allowed except for some special characters see special_chars dictionary).
+    INCLUDE: keyword to include a file recursive include are managed.
+    '_': single quotes to create a char (1 character allowed except for some special characters see special_chars dictionary).
 It's possible to print some chars like '\n' or '\t' but some issues still yet with unicode characters that are coded in more than one byte.
     VAR: keyword to create a variable followed by the name of the variable, the type of the variable !variable_name: assignment operator pops the value and the variable and assign the value to the variable ex: !x pop the value and assign to x. u8, u16, u32, u64 : variables types allowed for now.
+    ARGC: keyword to push the number of arguments passed to the program
+    ARGV: keyword to push the arguments passed to the program

 ## release notes